See below for a new update!

 To include a self-hosted video on your home page, without any branding on it is, unfortunately, not an easy thing to do.

-There is the an added seo benefit of having your videos hosted on one of the most frequently visited sites in the world, although it does YouTube a lot more good than it does you 😉
+There is an added SEO benefit of having your videos hosted on one of the most frequently visited sites in the world (Although it does YouTube a lot more good than it does you 😉

 So YouTube handles the following tasks for free!